khaledsAlshibani/php-mysql-complaints-app/README.md

 ## Features

-- **Structured Codebase:** Our code is not just functional but also organized and well-commented, utilizing MySQLi for efficiency and transparency.
+- **Structured Codebase:** The code is not just functional but also organized and well-commented, utilizing MySQLi for efficiency and transparency.
 - **User Management:** Users can be manually created through phpMyAdmin or SQL terminal commands.
 - **Authentication App:** A robust login app caters to two user types: admin and regular users.
 - **Error logs:** Errors are generated inside the `error.log` file for streamlined debugging.